dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 You will require admin level access to your Salesforce account.

 When you create a free Salesforce account to test, make sure that you create a [Developer account](https://developer.salesforce.com/) rather than a Trial account.
-If you connect to App Connect with a `Free Trial` account, the Salesforce integrations will not work.
+If you connect to App Connect with a 'Free Trial' account, the Salesforce integrations will not work.

 OK, we have our endpoints – we’re ready to integrate!